griffinwork40/cursor-agent-mcp/docs/api-reference.md

 ### Auto-Create PR Behavior

-The `autoCreatePr` parameter now has intelligent default behavior:
+The `autoCreatePr` parameter has simple default behavior:

-- **When not specified**: The system automatically detects if there are code changes in the repository
-  - If changes are detected: `autoCreatePr` defaults to `true`
+- **When not specified**: `autoCreatePr` defaults to `true`
-  - If no changes are detected: `autoCreatePr` defaults to `false`
-- **When explicitly set**: The specified value is used regardless of code changes
+- **When explicitly set**: The specified value is used
-- **Detection method**: Uses `git status` for local repositories, defaults to `true` for remote GitHub URLs
+- **Override**: Set `autoCreatePr: false` to disable automatic PR creation

-This ensures that pull requests are automatically created when agents make meaningful changes to your codebase, while avoiding unnecessary PRs for agents that don't modify code.
+This ensures that pull requests are automatically created when agents complete their work, providing a consistent workflow for code changes.